SujithGunasekaran/lazy-load-image/README.md

 |------------|---------------|--------------|
 | `image-loaded` | When the main image has finished loading | Original image load event in the detail property |

-## Why Lit Element?

-Lit Element provides several advantages for this component:

-- **Small Footprint**: Minimal impact on your bundle size
-- **Standard-Based**: Built on modern web component standards
-- **Framework Independence**: Works anywhere, no vendor lock-in
-- **Efficient Updates**: Smart rendering system that only updates what changes
-- **Shadow DOM**: Style encapsulation prevents conflicts with your app's CSS

 ## Advanced Configuration